And All Things Return To Nature Tomorrow // Synopsis // Creative Team // Video

 And All Things Return To Nature Tomorrow has received project funding through The Angior Family Foundation, The Ian Potter Foundation, The Besen Family Foundation and Arts Victoria.
 In-kind support has been provided by Alpha Audio Services.
 The initial development was supported by Malthouse Theatre.

-The double bill will premiere in as part of the L'Oreal Melbourne Fashion Festival Cultural Program, 15-23 March 2013.
+The double bill premiered as part of the L'Oreal Melbourne Fashion Festival Cultural Program, 15-23 March 2013.